Canon 1100D vs Nikon D40

 | DXO |

 Many modern cameras are not only capable of taking still images, but can also record movies.
 The 1100D indeed provides movie recording capabilities, while the D40 does not.
 The highest resolution format that the 1100D can use is 720/30p.

 Apart from body and sensor, cameras can and do differ across a range of features.
 The 1100D and the D40 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
 The viewfinders of both cameras offer the same field of view (95%), but the viewfinder of the D40 has a higher magnification than the one of the 1100D (0.53x vs 0.50x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The following table reports on some other key feature differences and similarities of the Canon 1100D, the Nikon D40, and comparable cameras.

 The 1100D writes its imaging data to SDXC cards, while the D40 uses SDHC cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 1100D and Nikon D40 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1100D and the Nikon D40?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.